TUDelft-CITG/MORE-lecture-notes/book/data_assimilation/02a_Kalman_Filter.md

     - Integrate out the past state

         $\underbrace{p(\boldsymbol{x}_{t+1}|\boldsymbol{y}_{1:t}^{*})}_{\text{filtering forecast}} = \int p(\boldsymbol{x}_{t+1},\boldsymbol{x}_{t}|\boldsymbol{y}_{1:t}^{*}) d \boldsymbol{x}_{t}$

     - Increment the time step $t := t+1$ and go back to Step 1

+#### The Kalman filter

+In the Kalman filter, we implement these operations for Gaussian PDFs.
+For this to work, we need the following assumptions:

+1) The prior is Gaussian
+2) The forecast model is linear and Gaussian
+3) The observation model is linear and Gaussian

+Together, these assumptions guarantee that all distributions involved are always Gaussian, which allows us to run the Kalman filter infinitely.

 The interactive figure below shows how conditioning a multivariate Gaussian PDF on different values affects its mean and covariance: